srinath-chakravarthy/ovito/doc/python/introduction/custom_modifiers.rst

 in the code above.

 The ``yield`` keyword also gives the user (and the system) the possibility to cancel the execution of the custom modifier function.
-When the evaluation of the modification pipeline is interrupted, the ``yield`` statement simply does not return and the function execution is aborted.
+When the evaluation of the modification pipeline is interrupted by the system, the ``yield`` statement does not return and the Python function execution is discontinued.

-Finally, the ``yield`` mechanisms gives the custom modifier function the possibility to report its progress to the system.
+Finally, the ``yield`` mechanism gives the custom modifier function the possibility to report its progress back to the system.
 The progress must be reported as a fraction in the range 0.0 to 1.0 using the ``yield`` statement.
 For example::

    def modify(frame, input, output):